 Ensemble Monte Carlo simulations are expensive in terms of computer time.
 However, the accuracy and detail achieved in turn make it worth using this technique for a thorough investigation of device operation, especially for devices such as QWIPs whose operation has not completely been understood.
 The Monte Carlo technique is also a useful tool for the optimization of such devices.
-There have been several reports on the Monte Carlo simulation of QWIPs [77-81].
+There have been several reports on the Monte Carlo simulation of QWIPs [76-80].
 These simulations, while not simulating the 2D electrons in the quantum wells, resolved various important aspects of QWIP operation.
 However, there is need for further work toward a better understanding of QWIP operation and characteristics through detailed Monte Carlo simulations.
 Reliable evaluation of some important device characteristics requires realistic modeling of capture and emission mechanisms, which are highly effective in determining the QWIP behaviour.

-In this section, we will summarize the reported analytical models for QWIPs followed by the numerical models.
+In this section, the reported analytical models and the numerical models for QWIPs will be summarized.